BodgeMaster/new_dawn_mirror/Annie intro.md

-**BEEP BEEP**
+beep beep

 What was that?
 Annie turns around.

-**BEEP BEEP**
+beep beep

 That came from the hallway.
 She steps outside her office to see where this noise is coming from.
-Everyone else had already gone home and she was about to leave as well so this was weird.
+Everyone else had already gone home and she was about to leave as well so this is weird.

+beep beep

+She stops to listen.
+Following the sound she walks down the hallway.

+**beep beep**

+She opens a door to the left.
+It reveals a staircase that leads down to the basement.

 **BEEP BEEP**

-She opens the door to the room across the hallway.
-On a desk in the corner sits a terminal. <needs image of a dumb terminal for people who aren't retro nerds> The reception desk has one of these.
-They always use it to order office supplies.
+It sounds clear, she is close to it.
+Annie walks down the stairs and turns on the lights.
+She was only down here once before.
+Rows of shelves hold lots of documents, some standing up vertically in folders and boxes, others as horizontal stacks of paper.
+The room is dimly lit by a few light fixtures on the walls.

 **BEEP BEEP**

+She walks past the shelves.
+The noise is now very close.
+Behind the last shelf, she finds a corner that looks like a small office.
+There is a desk with a terminal and a comfortable-looking though well-worn leather chair.

+##### BEEP BEEP

+The terminal is a device that looks like kind of a weird TV...
+It has a small screen to display text and a bunch of buttons - a lot of buttons.
+Below the screen are multiple rows of them with letters and other symbols.
+The reception desk has one of these things; they always use it to order new office supplies when they run out and do other important-sounding work... *image of a dumb terminal with an integrated keyboard here would be nice*.

+*not to self: Add something like "she turns on the lamp on the desk"*

+##### BEEP BEEP

 The text on the terminal blinks.
 She had never used one before but taking a quick look can’t hurt...

-**BEEP BEEP**
+##### BEEP BEEP

 \[Screen:\]